 About me: My story in a nutshell

 As well as written articles, I have conducted hundreds of live market analysis and educational webinars on various subjects, including trading psychology, Brexit and elections.
-I also produce trading guides & insights for Technical Analysis of Stocks and Commodities magazine; trade my own account, and help shorten the learning curves of developing traders.
+I also produce trading guides & insights for my professional clients, trade my own account, and help shorten the learning curves of developing traders.

 Some of my responsibilities for FOREX.com included providing market commentaries, actionable trade ideas for clients and institutional partners, as well as writing various trading and market outlook guides.
 My views were regularly quoted in global financial press, thanks to my vast list of and rapport with journalist contacts I have acquired over the years.
 My insightful tweets helped to build FOREX.com’s twitter handle to over 155K followers from under 40K when I first joined.
 I provided regular market briefings to sales team to keep them informed about the latest and upcoming macro developments and what this meant for trading so that their clients could hopefully benefit.
 I also conducted hundreds of live market analysis webinars to generate trade ideas and educate traders.
 Technical analysis became my forte, although I invariably included at least some fundamental analysis in my work.
 I wrote extensive week ahead reports, highlighting upcoming key macro events and how they would impact currencies, stocks and commodities.
 I was voted to be among the top 10 most read contributors and helped FOREX.com become winners of best sell-side analysis contributor at FX Street Best Awards on several occasions.